 Witch Craft Works is a seinen manga about Takamiya Honoka, an ordinary student who sits next to Kagari Ayaka, the most popular girl in school.
 Their interactions are limited because her fan club assaults him for simply speaking to her.
 But when the school's clock tower falls towards Takamiya, Kagari rescues him while flying on a broom.
-She proceeds to incinerate some strange rabbit monsters and reveals that she is a witch, he is her princess and her mission is to protect him.An anime adaptation is currently airing as part of Winter 2014 Anime.
+She proceeds to incinerate some strange rabbit monsters and reveals that she is a witch, he is her princess and her mission is to protect him.An anime adaptation aired as part of Winter 2014 Anime.
 For a series with a similar premise but a very different tone, see Shakugan no Shana.The anime can be viewed here legally at Crunchyroll, for viewers living in the following areas: U.S.A, Canada, United Kingdom, Ireland, South Africa, Australia, New Zealand, Finland, Norway, Sweden, Iceland, Denmark, and Central and South America.

 Absurdly Powerful Student Council: The ranking in the school goes from the Chairwoman, to the current reigning Prince or Princess, then the Student Council, and then the Teachers.
 After the Student Council President tries to break up Takamiya and Kagari, Kagari fires her with her absolute power over the council, appoints Takamiya as the new President, makes herself the new Vice President and moves the former Vice President to the new position of Vice-Vice President.

 At least Kazane behaves like an adult mature woman, meanwhile Komachi, the mother of the Takamiyas, is a self proclaimed crybaby who looks just a bit older than her children.